 Meet new friends who share your interests and even save some money by being paired up in a cabin with another single.
 This is ideal if you’re sailing alone and don’t mind having a roommate.

-There are also rebates available for people over 55, making a cruise an even more attractive idea if you’ve been waiting for years to take the excellent vacation.
+There are also rebates available for people over 55, making a cruise an even more attractive idea if you’ve been waiting for years to take an excellent vacation.